12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 most dangerous country asia

-Is India one of the most dangerous Asian countries for a solo female traveler?
+Is India one of the most dangerous countries in Asia for a solo female traveler?

 By Steffi S – Beach Bum Adventuresinstagram.com/beachbumsteffi

-I loved the tour but as soon as I started to travel alone I had much more of an Indian experience, met loads of Indian friends, and had an incredible time exploring Rishikesh and the surrounding area.
-I can’t wait for my next solo trip to India again in the future.
+I loved the tour, but as soon as I started traveling alone, I had a much more Indian experience, met loads of Indian friends, and had an incredible time exploring Rishikesh and the surrounding area.
+I can’t wait for my next solo trip to India.

 India ranks 27th in the GPI index of the most dangerous countries in the world

-According to these statistics, rapes per capita are far less in India, than in many first-world countries.
+According to statistics, rapes per capita are far less in India than in many First World countries.

 98% of the rapes are committed by relatives or persons known to the victim.